fortheusers/libget/README.md

-# get
+# libget
 [![Build Status](https://travis-ci.org/vgmoose/libget.svg?branch=master)](https://travis-ci.org/vgmoose/libget)

 get is a mini package manager that is used as the backend to [Homebrew App Store](http://github.com/vgmoose/hb-appstore) to allow more formal package management.

 ## Why?
-**get** is intended for use in smaller systems, such as homebrew'd video game consoles, where there is code execution but not a full stack of tools that package managers usually utilize, such as shell scripts or external libraries.
+**libget** is intended for use in smaller systems, such as homebrew'd video game consoles, where there is code execution but not a full stack of tools that package managers usually utilize, such as shell scripts or external libraries.

 For documentation, metadata syntax, and repo setup, see [the wiki](https://github.com/vgmoose/get/wiki).